Matt-A-Bennett/Matt-A-Bennett.github.io/ufc_database/ufc_database.md

-# Creating a searchable database of UFC contests in Python 3
+# Creating a searchable database of UFC contests using Python 3

 The full code I've written so far can be found [here](./full_code.md).

+## The Goal
 <div style="text-align: justify">
 <p>I'm a fan of the UFC, and often I want to watch an old fight of a particular
 fighter but I don't remember all their previous opponents or which UFC events they performed in.</p>
-<p>I decided to create a simple database in containing a row for each fight in
+<p>I decided to create a simple database containing a row for each fight in
 each UFC event, the weight category and fighter names.
-Then I can simply pipe the file contents into fzf and I would have an interactive searcher which would quickly show me all the UFC cards on which that fighter had fought and who their opponent was.
-Something like the following:</p>
+Then I can simply pipe the file contents into fzf and I have an interactive searcher which quickly shows me all the UFC cards on which that fighter had fought and who their opponent was.
+The following txt file contains 1175 fights:</p>
 </div>

 {% highlight shell %}